 The 2014 AK Teens: Future Curators team is made up of twenty-one dynamic artists, art historians, actors, writers, and entrepreneurs.
 Five Future Curators have volunteered to share a reflection of their experience at various stages throughout the program.
-This week’s topic focuses on a Future Curator’s favorite in-gallery or class activity.
+This week’s topic focuses on a Future Curator’s experience preparing the 2014 exhibition.

-Stay tuned for more student reflections as the Future Curators begin to design their own exhibition.
+Stay tuned for more student reflections as the Future Curators prepare to present their exhibition, A Study in Action/Reaction.

 AK Teens is presented by First Niagara.